 Users who wish to access restricted data must submit an application via ICPSR's online Data Access Request System (IDARS).
 By submitting an application via IDARS, users agree not to compromise the anonymity of individuals.

 After a researcher completes and submits the application, DSDR carefully reviews and approves the request.
-The data is then burned into a CD/DVD and mailed to the researchers.
+The data are then emailed to the researcher in an encrypted download link.
 Please note that DSDR does not evaluate the validity of the research question; rather, we assess the security measures undertaken by the researcher to prevent disclosure risk.